krich11/kme/docs/phases/Master_ToDo_Tracker.md

 ## Project Overview
 This document tracks all ToDo items across all phases of the KME development project.
 Items are marked as completed as development progresses.

+## ⚠️ IDENTIFIED IMPLEMENTATION GAPS
+**Date**: December 2024
+**Status**: Gaps identified and documented

+### Phase 1 Gaps:
+- **Health Monitoring (Week 2)**: Database, Redis, and QKD network health checks are placeholders
+- **Database Utilities (Week 3)**: Backup, restore, and optimization functions are placeholders

+### Phase 2 Gaps (Week 5.5):
+- **Basic Certificate Authentication**: SAE_ID extraction and validation from TLS certificates
+- **Basic SAE Authorization**: Access control and authorization checks for key requests
+- **Basic Extension Processing**: Mandatory extension parameter validation and handling
+- **Certificate Authentication in API Routes**: All endpoints use placeholder SAE_ID extraction
+- **Metrics Collection**: API, key, system, and database metrics are placeholders

+### Phase 3 Gaps (Week 10.5):
+- **Basic QKD Network Integration**: Real QKD network interface and key generation
+- **Real Key Generation**: Replace mock implementation with actual QKD network integration
+- **Key Pool Management**: Availability checks and status retrieval use placeholders
+- **Key Service Integration**: Real database integration and authorization logic are placeholders

+**Note**: These gaps represent basic implementation requirements that should have been addressed in their respective phases but are currently missing from the implementation.

 ## Baseline State Established ✅
 **Tag**: `v1.0.0-phase1-baseline`
 **Commit**: `e0b8ba6`